snowcivilian/snowcivilian/README.md

 Behind the Scenes 🛠

-🚀 I've had the privilege of steering design initiatives for heavyweight players such as Morgan Stanley, Charles Schwab, and Merck to name a few, utilizing the desing thinking framework to build user-first digital experiences.
+🚀 I've had the privilege of steering design initiatives for heavyweight players such as Morgan Stanley, Charles Schwab, and Merck to name a few, utilizing the design thinking framework to build user-first digital experiences.
 My philosophy?
 Blending empathy, data, and a dash of design magic.

 💡 Working more on the technical side of some passion projects.